 Keeping track of your products from purchase to sale is fundamental for smooth operations.
 Knowing what you have and where helps you to identify how much to order, and when.
 If you want to have excellent customer service and increase your profits, this is one way to ensure success.

 Not only this, but it makes financial sense too.
-Making sure there is never too little or too much stock reduces the likelihood that you’ll run out, oversell, or make a loss on discarded products.
+To avoid running out, overselling, or losing money on discarded products, it's important to maintain an appropriate amount of stock.
 This is especially the case if you sell things that could expire, like food, drinks, or skincare products.

 Moreover, customers often order again if they can get what they want.
 Meeting demand is an important part of e-commerce and encourages shoppers to be loyal to a particular shop or brand.
 There are other great ways of doing this, like using our app EasyGift to create Shopify store promotions.
 However, it’s no good doing this if you don’t manage your inventory to meet demand!